theweiweiway/pueprint/README.md

 # Motivation

-Flows usually consist of several pages that have an **AppBar**, as well as some sort of **Footer** to allow the user to proceed to the next page.
+Flows usually consist of several pages that have an **AppBar** as well as some sort of **Footer** which allows the user to proceed to through the flow.
+However, these **AppBar** and **Footer** widgets are commonly overlayed _on top_ of each page and are located in parent component, which makes it tedious to tweak these widgets.

-In addition to flows, there's no easy way to add and customize footers.
-Even with the `Scaffold` component, there are limitations on how you can customize the footer.
+This package makes it easy to:

+- Declaratively customize each page in a flow without sacrificing styling capabilities
+- Support for easily changing progress bars and page indicators through a flow
+- Change onTap behaviours on each page
+- Render pages based on screen size
+- Integrate with any routing libraries (like AutoRoute, VRouter, Routemaster, etc.)
+- _coming soon_ Animate **AppBar**s and **Footer**s when changing between pages
+- ..and more..

+All with minimal boilerplate and code.

+In addition to flows, this package provides a simple page blueprint that allows you to easily add **AppBar**s, **Footers**s and **Header**s to pages.

 # Getting Started